A dry, healthy home starts here.

 Our on-site inspection and consultation includes a measurement of your crawl space, an identification of any problems in the space, and a meeting with our expert, who will answer any questions that you have about your crawl space.

 Your expert will make recommendations on options that would best work for your home, and the two of you will work together to create the ideal, customized system for your home.
-By the end of the visit, we'll have a cost quote, available in writing, that reflects the system you designed.
+By the end of the visit, we'll have a cost estimate, available in writing, that reflects the system you designed.

 As an added courtesy, we like to mail along a copy of our full-color crawl space book, Crawl Space Science, which should arrive before our scheduled visit.
 This book is packed with details about crawl space issues, repairs, and upgrades of all types, as well as details about our products and services.